tytydraco/yessleep/out/My_Father_was_found_dead_this_week_His_body_had_a_giant_hole_in_it.md

 I couldn’t believe what I was seeing.
 To me, this seemed closer to a murder than a freak occurrence.
 While various thoughts were racing through my mind, Nelson cut in,

 “I know it’s hard to believe, but like I said, your father is the fifth case of this happening.
 The reason we know it’s not murder?
-Well—with the second case, a man named Andrew Morris—it happened right in front of a prison guard.
+Well, with the second case, a man named Andrew Morris, it happened right in front of a prison guard.
 His chest burst open.”

 “A mallet came out of his chest?”
 I asked.